TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

     C0219780908060000  OUT19780906060000      Time_Prot          pnetcdf_prot
     ```

-6. To visualise results you can open the `WAVE*.nc` file for example in Octave or Matlab.
+6. To visualize results, you can open the `WAVE*.nc` file, for example, in Octave or Matlab.

     ```matlab
     pkg load netcdf